dionno/apidocs/source/includes/_expenses.md

 # Expenses

-Describes the expenses on the organization operation, including the amount, taxes, suppliers and other people associated with the expense.
+Describes the expenses incurred in connection with a company's operations, including the expense amount, taxes, suppliers and other people associated with the expense.

 Using the API allows you to do the following with with expense data.